98sidharth/98sidharth/README.md

 This repository contains Python scripts that cover the basics of programming in Python.
 The scripts are organized into different directories, each covering a different topic.
 The topics covered in this repository include:

-Variables and data types
+-->Variables and data types
-Control structures (if/else statements, loops) Functions
+-->Control structures (if/else statements, loops) -->Functions
-Lists, tuples, and dictionaries
+-->Lists, tuples, and dictionaries
-Object-oriented programming (classes and objects)
+-->Object-oriented programming (classes and objects)

 To use this repository, you can clone it to your local machine using the command:

 ![Screenshot 2023-04-05 201449](https://user-images.githubusercontent.com/39375463/230117183-7190bf9f-400b-4cbf-9389-14234584b299.png)